TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- A way to view dedicated server stats?
+	- Rcon could have access to it

 - Perhaps replace shift+c with some other shortcut?

 - Test on windows what's gonna happen if we try to host a server twice on the same port, also on linux